-Noise from neighbours
+Noise from neighbours or their animals

 What you can do

-If you’re experiencing excessive noise from neighbours, start by having a friendly chat with them.
+Try having a friendly chat with them.
 They may not realise the impact their noise is having on you and this can be the best way of resolving the problem.

-What we can do
+What we’ll do

 - Evidence you gather by working with them

 We can offer mediation.
 This is where we meet with you and your neighbours together and try to help you work things out and come to an agreement.